MISS CUMBER - PROFESSIONAL PHOTOGRAPHER

 In the 1861 census Sarah had changed her earlier profession as that of a teacher to a Photographic Artist.
 At this time photography was a burgeoning profession and was usually linked to Chemists and Druggists.

 Sarah became well respected in the world of photography for about thirty years specialising in portraiture for the well to do members of the Guernsey society.
 The fashion of the 1860’s was for people to have a carte de visite (cdv), similar to a visiting card with the bearer’s portrait thereon which was left when calling on friends or business associates.
 Cdv's of fdamily friends and famous people were also collected and placed in special albums - It became quite a collecting craze.

 In an advertisement in the local paper 'The Star' in 1860, Sarah highlights her tuition by Hardwich.
 Please see the following for an article by Rose Teanby on Thomas Frederick Hardwich.CLICK HERE...

-It is presumed that Sarah Louisa Cumber worked as a photographer at 5 Le Pollet address and lived at 3 Le Pollet address, but information has been given by a descendant that at the end of her life (and confirmed by the 1881 Census) she later moved opposite the road to 2 Le Pollet with Mary Esther Sharshaw (Head of the Household).
+It is presumed that Sarah Louisa Cumber worked as a photographer at 5 Le Pollet address and lived at 3 Le Pollet, but information has been given by a descendant that at the end of her life (and confirmed by the 1881 Census) she later moved opposite the road to 2 Le Pollet with Mary Esther Sharshaw (Head of the Household).
 Hannah Horner (a servant from Alderney) was also registered in the 1881 census there.